Nikolai Vatutin: Kharkov and Kursk

 On 28 March 1943, Vatutin took command of the Voronezh Front, which was preparing for the momentous Battle of Kursk.
 At Kursk, he rejected conventional echeloning of armies, and his innovative deployment allowed him to not only conduct a skillful defence against the technically superior Germans, but also gave him the opportunity to quickly switch from defense to offense.
-Following the Soviet victory at Kursk, Belgorod was recaptured.
+Following the Soviet victory at Kursk, Belgorod was liberated.

-Recapture of Kiev and Korsun-Cherkassy Pocket
+Kiev and Korsun-Cherkassy Pocket

 After the Soviet victory at Kursk, Vatutin now aspired to retake Kiev.
 He regrouped his forces and surprised Manstein by sweeping tank forces through swampland and scattering the Germans from the unexpected direction.
-On 6 November 1943, Kiev was retaken.
+On 6 November 1943, Kiev was liberated.
 Vatutin relentlessly exploited his victory in Kiev, pushed deep into the German defenses, and destroyed the German defensive line.
 However, Vatutin overextended his armies, and Manstein used his reserve forces in the XLVIII Panzerkorps to counterattack.
 At the Battle of Radomyshl (6–15 November 1943) and the Battle of the Meleni Pocket (16–23 December 1943), Manstein unleashed successful counter-attacks, which took terrain back and inflicted heavy losses on the Red Army's forces.

 Regaining the initiative in winter weather, Vatutin's front and the 2nd Ukrainian Front of Army General Ivan Konev carried out in January the sudden encirclement of the Korsun salient at the Dnieper River during the Korsun–Shevchenkovsky Offensive.
 Although Vatutin started the operation two days after Konev and his striking formation, and the 6th Tank Army had been only recently formed, Vatutin achieved the element of surprise by committing his tanks to the battle from the first echelon and once again attacking from unexpected terrain.
 That allowed the 6th Tank Army to penetrate deep into German defenses, and on 3 February, it linked with the advancing armor of Konev's front and trapped 56,000 German troops.
 By 17 February, Vatutin and Konev's forces had eliminated the Korsun-Cherkassy Pocket, but many of the encircled troops had managed to escape.